compose-spec/compose-spec/spec.md

 The top-level `version` property is defined by the Compose Specification for backward compatibility.
 It is only informative.

-Compose doesn't use `version` to select an exact schema to validate the Compose file, but prefers the most recent schema at the time it has been designed.
+Compose doesn't use `version` to select an exact schema to validate the Compose file, but prefers the most recent schema when it's implemented.

 Compose validates whether it can fully parse the Compose file.
 If some fields are unknown, typically because the Compose file was written with fields defined by a newer version of the Specification, you'll receive a warning message.
 Compose offers options to ignore unknown fields (as defined by ["loose"](01-status.md#requirements-and-optional-attributes) mode).